cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 > zeros.
 We have intentionally chosen to utilise the full copybook on
 > the JSON request and response, illustrating the full range of data
 > which may be flowed.
 Should some attributes not be required, it is
-> simple enough to change the mappings in zOS Connect EE.
+> simple enough to change the mappings in zOS Connect.

 #### Examples of the JSON response body returned if the delete request cannot be made: